omgugly/anti-shuffle/README.md

 * add 'ensure anti-shuffle' to your server.cfg file

 ### configuration
-the configuration variables are located in the 'config.lua' file. there are only 3:
+the configuration variables are located in the 'config.lua' file. there are 6 total:
-* stopPassengerShuffle  - true/false  - toggle the whole script on/off. default: true; [true = on / false = off]
+* __stopPassengerShuffle__  - true/false  - toggle the whole script on/off. __default: true__; [true = on / false = off]
-* allowEntrySlide - true/false  - toggle allowing players entering empty vehicle to slide from passenger side into driver's seat. default: false; [true = allow / false = prevent]
+* __allowEntrySlide__ - true/false  - toggle allowing players entering empty vehicle to slide from passenger side into driver's seat. __default: false__; [true = allow / false = prevent]
+* __allowKeyShuffle__ - true/false - toggle allowing players to use any of the 'exemptKeys' set to shuffle between any two neighboring seats. __default: false__; [true = allow / false = prevent]
-* enableSeatCommand - true/false - toggle use of the '/seat' command. default: false; [true = enable '/seat' / false = disable '/seat']
+* __enableSeatCommand__ - true/false - toggle use of the '/seat' command. __default: false__; [true = enable '/seat' / false = disable '/seat']
+* __enterRearSeatKey__ - the key that will be used to enter the vehicle's rear seat from outside when nearby. __default: 29__ [B]
-* exemptKeys  - comma seperated list  - the key/keys the player will press to override the script when they want to slide into driver's seat manually. default: 21 [left-shit key]  - a full list of key codes can be found at: https://docs.fivem.net/docs/game-references/controls/
+* __exemptKeys__  - comma seperated list  - the key/keys the player will press to override the script when they want to slide into driver's seat manually. __default: 21__ [left-shift]  - a full list of key codes can be found at: https://docs.fivem.net/docs/game-references/controls/

+#### update 1.3
+ * added config.lua variable 'allowKeyShuffle'. default is false. if true, pressing 'left-shift' will allow players to shuffle from __any__ seat into the __neighboring__ seat, not just from passenger to driver; ie from rear left seat into rear right seat.
+ * added ability to enter rear seat directly from outside by pressing 'B' when near a vehicle
-#### update v1.2
+>#### update v1.2
- * added '/seat x' command. 'x' represents a number between 1 (driver's seat) and the total number of seats in the vehicle. allows the player to swap to another empty seat in the vehicle. this command is __disabled__ by default. set 'enableSeatCommand' to 'true' to enable
+> * added '/seat x' command. 'x' represents a number between 1 (driver's seat) and the total number of seats in the vehicle. allows the player to swap to another empty seat in the vehicle. this command is __disabled__ by default. set 'enableSeatCommand' to 'true' to enable
- * added config.lua variable 'enableSeatCommand'. default is false. if true, enables use of the '/seat' command
+> * added config.lua variable 'enableSeatCommand'. default is false. if true, enables use of the '/seat' command
 >#### update v1.1a
 > * fixed a mistake using wrong task id causing players to warp to passenger seat (thanks <a href="https://github.com/XvenDeR">XvenDeR</a> for pointing it out)
 >#### update v1.1